cmd08/gamechange/README.md

 	d) pip install -r "pip.txt"

+	e) deactivate

+	f) sudo apt-get install virtualenvwrapper

+	f) git clone git://github.com/kennethreitz/autoenv.git ~/.autoenv

+	g) echo 'source ~/.autoenv/activate.sh' >> ~/.bashrc

+	h) Now make a file called gamechange.env in the ~/python/gamechange directory and add the following to the file:

+		source /home/YOURUSERNAMEHERE/python/gamechange/bin/activate
+		export FLASK_CONFIG=/home/YOURUSERNAMEHERE/python/gamechange/conf

+	i) restart the terminal

+	j) Test the setup now by typing cd ~/python/gamechange and you should see (gamechange) at the start of the new line

-4) Setup the database.
+4) Test the basics.
 In the same terminal type:

+	a) ./runserver.py

+	b) Take the web address given and open this in your favourite web browser.
+You may find some problems with the display of the page.
+If this is the case then simply replace the ip address with localhost e.g. http://localhost:8001/

+5) Setup the database.
+In the same terminal type:

 	a) sudo apt-get install mysql-server

 	b) FML FML FML FML FML

-5) GET DEVELOPING!!
+6) GET DEVELOPING!!